Rasmita1/SDCND_2nd_TrafficSignClassification/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+I could not commit the training and testing file in the samples folder as the file sizes are big.
+These files are available in the classroom link.

 # Basic summary of the data set:
 - Number of training examples = 34799
 - Number of validation examples = 4410